bhbbbbb/bhbbbbb.github.io/README.md

-# using vue as preprocessor
+# using vue with preprocessor

 ## build with vue-cli-service
 - Source files are in ./about_us